scranfor/scanner/README.md

 A range of IP addresses to scan, in the form of a shell brace expansion. <ip_range> MUST BE IN QUOTES! example 1: -r '192.168.0.{1..20}' example 2: -r '{192.168.{0..255}.{1..254},10.0.{1,2}.{1..254}}'

+## -w <watchfor_file>
+A file containing a list of MAC addresses to watch out for.
+If the scanner finds an active MAC that is in that file, it will send an email to the address specified by -e.

 ## -x <exclude_oui>
 A list of OUIs to mark as excluded, separated by commas.
 Not case sensitive.
 Example: "-x '00:00:5e,5c:5e:ab'".